adjust/ios_sdk/README.md

 ## Summary

 This is the iOS SDK of adjust™.
 You can read more about adjust™ at [adjust.com].

+If your app is an app which uses web views you would like to use adjust tracking from Javascript code, please consult our [iOS web views SDK guide][ios-web-views-guide].

 ## Table of contents